top of page

 Original Quartermaster Corps document outlining Anti-Gas needs.

-The “Protective” uniforms were the same as the “Special” uniforms, just already treated with a chemical called CC-2 Chloramide.
-CC2 was invented during the 1930’s although wide use impregnating garments doesn't begin really, until early in WWII.
+“Protective” uniforms were the same as “Special” uniforms but were already treated with a chemical called CC-2 Chloramide.
+CC2 was invented during the 1930’s although wide use impregnating garments didn't really begin until early in WWII.

 3.jpg

 1st Division “Big Red One” soldiers in the Mediterranean Theatre of Operations.
-These men were the first to be issued them but were “carelessly abandoned”.
+These men were the first to be issued CC2-impregnated uniforms but “carelessly abandoned” them.

 4.jpg

-Quartermaster document detailing the need to save “special” designated uniforms for anti-gas, but to be issued it nothing else is available.
-This seems to be why so many “Special” designed Coat Style Flannel Wool OD are worn in conjunction with non-gas flap versions.
+Quartermaster document detailing the need to save “special” designated anti-gas uniforms, but to issued them if nothing else was available.
+This seems to be why so many “Special” designed 'Coat, Style Flannel Wool OD' are worn in conjunction with non-gas flap versions.

 5.jpg

-For the Airborne one set of the ‘Suit, Parachutist’ was to be turned in to be reinforced and impregnated for the invasion.
-For the Infantry forces, they were to be issued one set of Herringbone Twill, or OD woollen trousers & shirt, either Protective or Special which had been impregnated.
+For the Airborne, one set of the ‘Suit, Parachutist’ was to be turned in to be reinforced and impregnated for the invasion.
+The Infantry forces were to be issued one set of Herringbone Twill, or OD woolen trousers and shirt, either Protective or Special, which had been impregnated.

 6.jpg